n1t5ua5/code-journal/journal.md

 # Monday, 01/15/2024
 https://github.com/n1t5ua5

-Spent today reading, practicing with flash cards on Codecademy & changing the domain mapping for a few of my projects so they all work with the right URL's in the browser, SSL certificate included too via Let's Encrypt.
+Spent today reading, practicing with flash cards on Codecademy & changing the domain mapping for a few of my projects so they all work with the right URL's in the browser + they include an SSL certificate included via Let's Encrypt.
 Ready for tomorrow, where I'll dive into learning more about mass-producing food from Nucleate Cultivate!
 Their hackathon that I was accepted to participate in just started & I have about two weeks to finish this foundational section.
 I wonder what we'll build...
+I'm hoping my group will be interested in building something that allows people to bioengineer medicine & food directly at home.

 # Friday, 01/12/2024